-Each student will have one specific "specials" class per day.
-These classes will include music, physical education, health, technology (STEM/Maker Space), and library/media.
+Each student will have one specific "special" class per day.
+These classes may include music, physical education, health, technology (STEM/Maker Space), general computer science, and library/media.

 Students will participate in a variety of activities and be provided a well-rounded education.
-Specifically, in music class, students explore different styles and genres of music through singing, listening, playing instruments, and movement.
+Specifically, in music class, students will explore different styles and genres of music through singing, listening, playing instruments, and movement.
 Musical skills are developed throughout the year.

 Additionally, physical education classes provide a time for exercising and participating in cooperative games, as well as competitive games.
 Students learn the importance of good sportsmanship and physical exercise.
-Students will sometimes move to music.
-Our schools offers classes that provide cognitive content and learning experiences in a variety of activity areas such as basic movement skills, physical fitness, rhythm and dance, and games.
+Schools offer physical education classes that provide cognitive content and learning experiences in a variety of activity areas such as basic movement skills, physical fitness, rhythm and coordination, and competitive games.
 Through many planned physical activities, each student should reach the optimum physical, mental, emotional, and social level of development.
 Students are encouraged to wear comfortable shoes and clothes.

-Please let us know if your child ever has any temporary special needs that would prevent him/her from participating as PE is a state-mandated requirement (injuries, sickness, etc.).
+Please let us know if your child ever has any temporary special needs that would prevent him/her from participating as physical education is a state-mandated requirement (injuries, sickness, etc.).

 Computer Science/Technology (STEM and Maker Space) prepares students for a world of 21st century world of technology by providing instruction in science, technology, engineering, robotics, computer ethics, care, and use.
 Students work on various programs, such as Coding, each week.
+A dedicated STEM/STEAM classroom is equipped with various types of instructional materials and equipment such as the following:

+- o Design and Engineering Centers;

+- o STEM Challenges;

+- o Robots and Robotic Activities;

+- Real-World STEM/STEAM Challenge Kits;

+- o Project-Based Learning Units; and

+- o Maker Space Projects and Challenges.

-Each individual classroom is also equipped with computer stations of various kinds.
-In the library/media center, every child has an organized time to visit and participate in checking out books, reading digital versions of literature and informational text, and/or participating in a Maker Space Challenge!
+In the library/media center, every child has an organized time to visit and participate in checking out books, reading digital versions of literature and informational text, and/or participating in a Maker Space Activity and/or Challenge!